SiddhaK17/Python-CLI-Project-Collection/cli-python-mini-projects/caesar-cipher-encryption-tool/README.md

 # 🔐 Caesar Cipher – Text Encryption & Decryption CLI Program

-A streamlined command-line tool that demonstrates the classical Caesar Cipher encryption technique — allowing users to securely encode or decode text using a specified shift value.
-Designed for simplicity and clarity, this project provides an excellent introduction to cryptographic logic and user-interactive Python applications.
+A streamlined command-line tool that demonstrates the classical Caesar Cipher encryption technique allowing users to securely encode or decode text using a specified shift value.
+Designed for simplicity and clarity, this project provides an excellent introduction to cryptographic logic and user interactive Python applications.

 ---